hapax/hapax.github.io/assets/chuzenji.md

 	</div>
 </figure>

-I didn't come here to
-I was passing through on my way to the Senjogahara marshland, after a conference in Kyoto and a week spent on the more or less beaten track with friends.
+I was passing through on my way to the Senjogahara marshland, but a cloud seem to have descended on the lake and plateau.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>